facebookresearch/habitat-challenge/README.md

 The challenge consists of the following phases:

 1. **Minival phase**: This split is same as the one used in `./test_locally_{pointnav, objectnav}_rgbd.sh`.
 The purpose of this phase/split is sanity checking -- to confirm that our remote evaluation reports the same result as the one you’re seeing locally.
-Each team is allowed maximum of 30 submission per day for this phase, but please use them judiciously.
+Each team is allowed maximum of 100 submissions per day for this phase, but please use them judiciously.
 We will block and disqualify teams that spam our servers.
 1. **Test Standard phase**: The purpose of this phase/split is to serve as the public leaderboard establishing the state of the art; this is what should be used to report results in papers.
-Each team is allowed maximum of 10 submission per day for this phase, but again, please use them judiciously.
+Each team is allowed maximum of 10 submissions per day for this phase, but again, please use them judiciously.
 Don’t overfit to the test set.
 1. **Test Challenge phase**: This phase/split will be used to decide challenge winners.
-Each team is allowed total of 5 submissions until the end of challenge submission phase.
+Each team is allowed a total of 5 submissions until the end of challenge submission phase.
 The highest performing of these 5 will be automatically chosen.
 Results on this split will not be made public until the announcement of final results at the [Embodied AI workshop at CVPR](https://embodied-ai.org/).
 1. **Optional Test Challenge phase for PointNav track (Habitat to Gibson sim2real)**: Top-5 teams from the Habitat Test Standard phase will have a chance to participate in the [Gibson Sim2Real Challenge](http://svl.stanford.edu/gibson2/challenge.html>) for their Phase 2 (Real World phase) and potentially Phase 3 (Demo phase).
 Additional submission to the Gibson challenge will be required.

 Note: Your agent will be evaluated on 1000-2000 episodes and will have a total available time of 24 hours to finish.
 Your submissions will be evaluated on AWS EC2 p2.xlarge instance which has a Tesla K80 GPU (12 GB Memory), 4 CPU cores, and 61 GB RAM.
 If you need more time/resources for evaluation of your submission please get in touch.
 If you face any issues or have questions you can ask them by opening an issue on this repository.